elucian/bee/syntax/overview.md

 ```

 **Notes:**
+* Operator "+>" is named "capture operator" not "binding operator";
 * A rule with multiple results can not be used in expressions;
 * Multiple results are defined with names, exactly like parameters;
 * You can captured results into multiple variables using _apply_;

 ### Rule as function

-A rule with a single result can be called: _function_;
+A rule with a single result can be used as a _function_;

 **pattern:**
 ```# define a functional rule